andrewthederp/Disgames/examples/README.md

 - [`register_commands.py`](./register_commands.py)

-  - Shows how you could use `disgames.register_commands` to add games and customize games to your bot
+  - Shows how you could use `disgame